 - Smiley faces

-Although a percentage of your chosen demographic might not have any problem with special characters or emojis, you risk losing some who might not be as quick to type the keyword using a mobile device.
+Although a percentage of your chosen demographic might not have any problem with special characters, you risk losing some who might not be as quick to type the keyword using a mobile device.
 It also adds time and effort to opting in, which might lead to some people choosing not to make the effort.
 A simple, easy and straightforward keyword corresponds to higher opt-ins and conversions.

 Short and Sweet